South-East Asia is fast becoming a preferred destination for those who want to get away from a daily commute and a 9-5 job. We take a look at fr

 Youth Mobility Visa

-To find out if you need a tourist visa to visit Indonesia, please use the VisaHQ tool below.
+To find out if you need a tourist visa to visit Malaysia, please use the VisaHQ tool below.

-If your spouse is a citizen or permanent resident , you are eligible for residency.
-If your spouse is a citizen, you can apply for citizenship.
+- If your spouse is a citizen or permanent resident, you are eligible for residency.
 Please note that your status of spouse needs to be legally recognised in this country.

-Here are some of the ways to get citizenship in Indonesia
+Here are some of the ways to get citizenship in Malaysia:

 - If one or both of your parents were citizens when you were born, you are probably also a citizen.

-- If your spouse is a citizen or permanent resident , you are eligible for residency.
-If your spouse is a citizen, you can apply for citizenship.
+- If your spouse is a citizen, you can apply for citizenship after 2 years of residency.
 Please note that your status of spouse needs to be legally recognised in this country.

 Moving overseas is a new beginning that gives you the chance to follow your dream and live an exciting and life-changing adventure.
 Thousands of peopl